open-organization/open-perspectives/opening-up-to-leadership-talent/opening-up-to-leadership-talent.md

 - Working through a hybrid period of organizational transformation is not easy, but it is dynamic and can be very satisfying.
 - People are not simply a source of production but co-creators; they need spaces that elevate their uniqueness.

+## Preface

+As Chief People Officer at an open organization, Red Hat, and now in my work as an executive advisor and coach, regardless of the organization's size or maturity, I hear business leaders raising the same concerns: How do we attract and engage the most talented, high performing people in our industry to enable us to achieve our potential?

+The question has become a greater concern to most, as the values of many in the workforce have shifted significantly, not only as a function of generational differences, but also as the pandemic accelerates changes in expectations of the work experience.

+My own experience leads me to have a deep faith that the answer to this question lies in the brilliance of the people themselves.
+When engaged, it is the people who will create solutions to the big problems of the workplace as well as the world.
+At Red Hat, we strived to default to open in our practices, and on our best days, we did so, with extraordinary results.
+From consulting with many of our customers—and now with my own clients—I learned just how difficult it can be for an organization to build and adopt new open practices.
+So I was intrigued and excited when Open Organization Ambassador and founder of hbrd, Jos Groen, shared the idea of creating a guide for organizational leaders to follow to build the open organizational "muscle."

+And the book delivers just that.
+It is a one stop shop for talent managers to understand open principles and practices.
+The book offers talent managers support in building a roadmap in adopting more open and inclusive practices and for harnessing the brilliance of the talent in their organization to drive business performance.

+I particularly appreciate how Jos acknowledges that most organizations will exist in a "hybrid" state where prior traditional practices and new, open practices must co-exist, and where both emerging talent and experienced leaders must respect each other's perspectives.
+This hybrid state will bring tensions that must be worked through.
+But like most situations, people learn and grow by overcoming challenges and working through issues.
+Embracing the tension is critically important to building open organizational muscles.

+If you want to cultivate an organizational culture that harnesses the brilliance and passion of your people, this book is an excellent resource to get started.

+*DeLisa Alexander, Executive Coach and Board Director*

 ## Introduction: Taking an open perspective on talent management

 Attracting and retaining young professionals is essential to creating a future-proof organization.
 After all, they're the leaders of the future.
 And increasingly, these professionals occupy impactful positions inside our organizations at a relatively young age.
 But they can remain somewhat elusive because talent is scarce in today's tight labor market.